swiftmailer/swiftmailer/doc/plugins.rst

     require_once 'lib/swift_required.php';

-    //Create the Mailer using any Transport
+    // Create the Mailer using any Transport
     $mailer = Swift_Mailer::newInstance(
       Swift_SmtpTransport::newInstance('smtp.example.org', 25)
     );

-    //Use AntiFlood to re-connect after 100 emails
+    // Use AntiFlood to re-connect after 100 emails
     $mailer->registerPlugin(new Swift_Plugins_AntiFloodPlugin(100));

-    //Or specify a time in seconds to pause for (30 secs)
+    // And specify a time in seconds to pause for (30 secs)
     $mailer->registerPlugin(new Swift_Plugins_AntiFloodPlugin(100, 30));

-    //Continue sending as normal
+    // Continue sending as normal
     for ($lotsOfRecipients as $recipient) {
       ...